-The School of Education offers an online program for the Master of Arts (MA) in Special Education with Certification in Learning and Behavior Disorders (P-12).
+The School of Education and Human Development (SEHD) offers an online program for the Master of Arts (MA) in Special Education with Certification in Learning and Behavior Disorders (P-12).
 The intent of this program, which is referred to as the MASPE program, is to increase the diminished supply of special education teachers by targeting qualified college graduates, including those whose degree is in fields other than education.
 MASPE instructors will guide students to move expeditiously through an intensive training and clinical experience, to become certified special education teachers, and obtain a Master’s degree.
 The program is recognized by the Education Professional Standards Board (EPSB) and provides students three different distinct tracks for a special education certification (Option 6-Initial alternative certification track, Initial traditional certification, and Advanced traditional certification).
-Option 6 – alternative certification opportunity for those who wish to serve as Temporary Provisional (TP-TC) certified teachers in Special Education classrooms throughout the Commonwealth.
+Option 6 – alternative certification opportunity for those who wish to serve as Temporary Provisional (TP-TC) certified teachers in Special Education classrooms throughout the Commonwealth (this option not available for out-of-state students).
 It is designed specifically to lead to teacher certification in the area of Learning and Behavior Disorders (LBD, P-12).
 Initial traditional certification is designed for individuals who are not certified teachers but seek initial teaching certification in LBD.
 Advanced traditional certification is designed for individuals who are certified in another area may seek an “add-on” certification in LBD.
 When successful graduates are employed as teachers in the Commonwealth of Kentucky, they are classified and compensated as Rank II.

 The MASPE program is founded on personal student support, high expectations, relevant and practical experiences, and distance learning technology.
 From the beginning, candidates are monitored in how to succeed in an electronic educational environment and they are provided 24/7/365 support in accessing course content, instructors, and colleagues from wherever internet service is available.